NXP-Robotics/imx-manifest-navq95/README.md

 <img src="navq95-ports-west.png" alt="navq95 ports" style="width:50%;"/>

-The USB port gives access to the tty's of linux and PX4/NuttX.
+The USB port gives access to the tty's of linux and PX4/NuttX (if flashed to the NOR flash).

 The default linux user is 'user' (password: 'user')